jooola/zabbix-matrix-webhook/README.md

 ![](docs/matrix_access_token2.png)

-In the settings page, open the `Help & About` tab, scroll to the bottom `Advanced` section and click on `<click to reveal>` to retreive the access token:
+In the settings page, open the `Help & About` tab, scroll to the bottom `Advanced` section and click on `<click to reveal>` to retrieve the access token:

 ![](docs/matrix_access_token3.png)